L-Mario564/drizzle-dbml-generator/README.md

 import * as schema from './schema';
 import { pgGenerate } from 'drizzle-dbml-generator'; // Using Postgres for this example

-// Uses the current working directory as the root const out = './schema.dbml';
+const out = './schema.dbml';
-// If set to true, it will create references based on the relations generated with the `relations` function instead of foreign keys const relational = true;
+const relational = true;

 pgGenerate({ schema, out, relational });